Navigation: USING REPORTS >

 If you check this checkbox, after the file is saved, and displayed (if you chose a "Yes" option under Display Saved File), a window comes up that allows you to email the file to anyone you wish, as an attachment.
 This requires that your Email Sending Configuration has been configured, using the Maintenance ⇒ Email Sending Configuration menu option.

-See the page on Emailing Backups for a sample of the window used for sending the email.
+See the page on Sending Emails to a Donor for a sample of the window used for sending the email.
 You can change the To name and email address, the Subject line, and the Body of the email, but not the Attachment - it will always be the file you just saved.
 You also have the option of Cc-ing or Bcc-ing the email to yourself, if you are sending to someone else.
 Whatever you use as the To name and email address, Subject and Body will be saved and redisplayed for your use the next time you send an email via this window, so that if you are normally sending the same report to the same person, you shouldn't have to re-write the email you send it with!

 Clicking Save first brings up a window in which you can select the directory in which you wish to save the file, and the filename.
 It then does the save of the file as specified in the various options, and optionally displays the file in an appropriate program as specified under Display Saved File, and optionally brings up the window for you to email the file if you checked that option.